wazuh/wazuh-documentation/source/user-manual/kibana-app/features/settings.rst

 Logs
 ----

 The Wazuh Kibana plugin stores log information on the ``/usr/share/kibana/optimize/wazuh-logs/wazuhapp-plain.log`` file.
 These logs can be helpful for troubleshooting purposes.
-The *Logs* section allows you to check the last 20 log messages along with its date and severity level.

 .. thumbnail:: ../../../images/kibana-app/features/settings/logs.png
   :align: center